TV's Top Leading Lady 2018: Nominate Your Favorite Actresses Now

 In order to get this year's tournament going, we need your nominations, for which there are a few rules.

 Anyone who competes must have acted in more than one episode of a TV show that aired between August 2017 and August 2018.
-They must identify as not male, and the show must be legally available to watch in the United States.
+They must identify as not male, and the show must be legally available to watch in the United States as a primetime or streaming series.
 And that's about it!

 You can submit your nominations by commenting below, or by using the Twitter hashtag #ELeadingLady.
 You don't need to submit the same nomination more than once.
 Your pick is more likely to make it into the tournament if there are more nominations from multiple people, so get your friends and fellow fans to help you out!